maciejk77/player-card/README.md

 ## Master

-- Correct calculations for stats i.e. goals for match (but fragile where [0]-th, [1]-st element can return unexpected errors if JSON stats element are reshuffled)
+- Correct calculations for stats i.e. goals for match (but fragile where [0]-th, [1]-st element can return unexpected errors if JSON stats element is reshuffled)
 - 'Mertesacker issue' is connected to some of the stats not available and throwing an error, because of [8]-th element on the array is not available for this player.
 As mentioned above 'fragile' implementation, won't scale.

 ## Things to consider